frontenddogma/web-development-glossary/manuscript/m.md

 : An HTML element that can provide structured metadata about a web page.
 Meta-elements are part of a web page’s `head` section.
 Multiple meta-elements with different attributes can be used on the same page.
 Meta-elements can be used to specify a page’s description, keywords, and other metadata.
 The `meta` element has two uses: to emulate the use of an HTTP response header field, and to embed additional metadata within the HTML document.&nbsp;[†](#w-meta-element)

 Metadata
 : Data that provides information about other data, or data about data.
-There are many distinct types of metadata, including descriptive, structural, administrative, reference, and metadata.&nbsp;[†](#w-metadata)
+There are many distinct types of metadata, including descriptive, structural, administrative, reference, and statistical metadata.&nbsp;[†](#w-metadata)

 Metadata content
-: Content that sets up the presentation or behavior of the rest of the content, or that sets up the relationship of the document with other documents, or that conveys other “out of band” information.
+: Content that sets up the presentation or behavior of the rest of the content, or that sets up the relationship of a document with other documents, or that conveys other “out of band” information.
 Metadata content is marked up through the `base`, `link`, `meta`, `noscript`, `script`, `style`, `template`, and `title` elements.&nbsp;§

 Method
 : A procedure associated with a message and an object.
 An object consists of data and behavior.
 The data and behavior comprise an interface, which specifies how the object may be utilized by any of various consumers of the object.
 Data is represented as properties of the object and behaviors are represented as methods of the object.
 For example, a `Window` object could have methods such as `open` and `close`, while its state (whether it is opened or closed at any given point in time) would be a property.
 In class-based programming, methods are defined in a class, and objects are instances of a given class.&nbsp;[†](#w-method)